samuelfneumann/GoLearn/README.md

 no rewards are given for any actions in an `Environment`.
 The currently implemented environments are in the following packages:

-* `gridworld`: Implements gridworld environments and their tasks
+* `gridworld`: Implements gridworld environments
-* `classiccontrol/pendulum`: Implements the classic control problem Pendulum and its tasks
-* `classiccontrol/mountaincar`: Implements the classic control problem Mountain Car and its tasks
+* `classiccontrol`: Implements the classic control environmebts: Mountain Car, Pendulum, Cartpole, and Acrobot
-* `classiccontrol/cartpole`: Implements the classic control problem Cartpole and its tasks
-* `classiccontrol/acrobot`: Implements the classic control problem Acrobot and its tasks
+* `box2d`: Implements environments using the `Box2D` physics simulator
-* `box2d/lunarlander`: Implements the Lunar Lander environment
+* `mujoco`: Implements environments using the `MuJoCo` physics simulator

 Each package also defines public constants that determine the physical parameters of the `Environment`.
 For example, `mountaincar.Gravity` is